TLTx

-The toxin is a component of the venom of the Goliath bird-eating spider Theraphosa leblondi.

 Chemistry

 TLTx is part of the family of Kv4-specific tarantula toxins, which are short peptides with a disulfide-bonded core domain.
 Other members of this family are heteropodatoxins and phrixotoxins.

 Three homologous peptides (TLTx1, 2 and 3) have been isolated from the venom of the tarantula.
 They consist of 35 amino acids, with a mass of <5 kDa.
 They form a total of 3 disulfide bonds between the side chains of cysteine, of which the positions in the sequence are identical in all subtypes of the toxin.
-The homology with other tarantula toxins suggests that TLTx also forms and inhibitor cystine knot (ICK) motif.
+The homology with other tarantula toxins suggests that TLTx also forms an inhibitor cystine knot (ICK) motif.

 Target

 The main difference between the three TLTx subtypes is their affinity for the Kv4.2 voltage-dependent potassium channel.
 TLTx1 has the highest affinity with an IC50 of 193 nM, followed by TLTx2 with an IC50 of about 800 nM.
 For TLTx3 the IC50 has not been measured.